-A trait tells the Rust compiler about functionality a particular type has and can share with other types.
+A trait defines functionality a particular type has and can share with other types.
 We can use traits to define shared behavior in an abstract way.
-We can use trait bounds to specify that a generic can be any type that has certain behavior.
+We can use trait bounds to specify that a generic type can be any type that has certain behavior.